640 South State StreetDover, Delaware 19901

 Ataxia telangiectasia.
-This is a serious disease of immunodeficiency.
+This is a rare genetic disorder that causes the immune system to break down.
 It tends to be disabling and fatal by the late teenage years.

 Multiple myeloma and certain types of leukemia, which are types of cancer

-Certain autoimmune diseases, such as lupus, rheumatoid arthritis, and Hashimoto's thyroiditis
+Certain autoimmune diseases, such as system lupus erythematosus, rheumatoid arthritis, and Hashimoto's thyroiditis

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.